Prof. Dr. Christian Joppke

 BOOK CHAPTERS (peer reviewed)

-“Religion in the Retreat from Multiculturalism”, in: Marie-Claire Foblets and Katayoun Alidadi, eds.
+“Religion in the Retreat from Multiculturalism”, in Katayoun Alidadi and Marie-Claire Foblets, eds.
 Public Commissions on Cultural and Religious Diversity.
-Vol.2.
-London: Routledge (to appear in 2018).
+London: Routledge 2018.

 “Citizenship in Immigration States”, in: Rainer Bauböck, Irene Bloemraad, Ayelet Shachar, and Maarten Vink, eds.
 Handbook of Citizenship.
-Oxford: Oxford University Press (to appear in 2017).
+Oxford: Oxford University Press 2017.

 “Secular Law and Sharia: Accommodation and Friction”, in Jürgen Mackert and Bryan S. Turner, eds.
 The Transformation of Citizenship Vol.1, New York: Routledge, 2017.